 One hour.
-This course will focus on ways in which reading, writing, speaking, and listening are developed and used in the content areas in conjunction with the strategies and skills appropriate to the developmental levels and attitude typical of secondary school students.
-The course will involve lesson planning and design as well as group presentation, discussion, and critique.
+This course focuses on ways in which reading, writing, speaking, and listening are developed and used in the content areas in conjunction with the strategies and skills appropriate to the developmental levels and attitude typical of secondary school students.
+The course involves lesson planning and design as well as group presentation, discussion, and critique.